-Posted by Robert Half on 08 October 2014
+Posted by Robert Half on 20 April 2017

 And while it is too much to expect to be extremely popular at work and be best friends with everyone, it’s best to ensure you remain on cordial terms with your colleagues - if only so they don’t make it harder for you to get things done.

+Dealing with workplace bullying can be one of the most difficult tasks, yet it is one that no one can afford to ignore.
 If you are finding it challenging to deal with hostile coworkers, try the following strategies to improve your relationships without affecting your standard of work.

 So if you’re used to speaking your mind, you might need to rein it in or learn to catch opportune moments to offer your opinion.
 Sometimes, it’s all about giving yourself a bit of time to adapt to a new or different work culture.

 Remain polite but firm

 Working with less-than-friendly colleagues will test your patience, but the worst thing you can do is to retaliate with hostility.
 Instead, ensure that you speak with an even, polite tone at all times so the situation doesn’t escalate.

 Rather than phrasing requests as a question (“Would it be possible for you to…”), try using non-negotiable statements such as, “My report is due by the end of this week, so it’d be much appreciated if you could get the relevant figures to me by the end of tomorrow.”

 Don’t take it personally

 For many people, change can be immensely stressful and bewildering.
 It could be that your colleagues already have an established “clique” and aren’t quite sure how to react when a new person (you!) joins their team.
 Their unfriendly demeanour could be a result of them reacting to the situation rather than you as a person, so try not to take it personally if they don’t take to you immediately.